resilar/sqleet/README.md

 code.

 As a corollary, sqleet releases are published whenever a new SQLite3 version is released.
-A new sqleet release can thus include only an updated version of SQLite3 and no added features or bug fixes if sqleet master branch has not changed since the last release.
+A new sqleet release thus does not necessarily include bug fixes or new features (except updated SQLite3 version) if there has been no commits to sqleet master branch since the previous SQLite3 release.
 [Releases page](https://github.com/resilar/sqleet/releases) contains a changelog for each sqleet release version.